kirill-markin/split-documents-upload-to-pinecone/README.md

 # split-documents-upload-to-pinecone

-Divide documents and upload text segments to Pinecone with the script.
+Divide documents and upload text segments to Pinecone with this python script.

 ## Installation